filip-koska/cooperative-executor/README.md

 # cooperative-executor
 A simple executor based on cooperative multitasking.
+3rd project for the Concurrent Programming class at MIM UW.